 - EN507a Hawthorn campus

-His recent qualifications include a Master of IT (Internet Computing) and a Graduate Certificate in eForensics.
+His qualifications include a Master of IT (Internet Computing) and a Graduate Certificate in eForensics.

-He teaches computer programming, embedded systems and internet security and manages the Swinburne Cyber Security Club and Swinburne's teams in the national Cyber Security Challenge Australia.
+He teaches computer programming, data communications and internet security and manages the Swinburne Cyber Security Club and Swinburne's teams in the national Cyber Security Challenge Australia.
 He supervises research into delay-tolerant networks, network security and internet of things.

 He is an active participant in community-driven security events such as RuxCon, the Open Web Application Security Project and national and international security competitions such as the US-based Cyber Security Awareness Week Capture-the-flag (CTF) competitions.

 Internet of Things; Materials Characterisation; Surface Engineering; Internet security, Computer security

 Higher degrees by research